CESNET/metacentrum-user-docs/docs/advanced/grid-infrastruct/index.md

         remember to choose mem large enough (to hold both data in scratch and the actual memory requirements for the job) mounted to directory /dev/shm/scratch.shm/USERNAME/job_JOBID

+!!! warning "No default scratch"
-Warning.gif Warning: You must set the size and type of scratch dir during job submission!
+    For a batch job, you must set the size and type of scratchdir!
 There is no default type of scratch.

-$SCRATCHDIR is not writable, only it's content is.
-Therefore you cannot e.g. do rm -rf $SCRATCHDIR, but you can rm -rf $SCRATCHDIR/*.
+Directory `SCRATCHDIR` is not writable, only it's content is.
+Therefore you cannot e.g. do `rm -rf $SCRATCHDIR`, but you can `rm -rf $SCRATCHDIR/*`.

 Users should always clear the content of scratch directory after the job ends to free disc space.
 Otherwise, this directory will be automatically deleted after 14 days at most (earlier if there is lack of space on disks).

-Examples
+Examples:

-    submit batch job with 100 GB scratch on local disc
+Submit batch job with 100 GB scratch on local disc:

     qsub -l select=1:ncpus=1:mem=4gb:scratch_local=100gb

-    submit interactive job with 20 GB memory and scratch in RAM
+Submit interactive job with 20 GB memory and scratch in RAM:

     qsub -I -l select=1:ncpus=1:mem=20gb:scratch_shm=true

-    submit batch job with 1 GB of scratch on SSD disc
+Submit batch job with 1 GB of scratch on SSD disc:

     qsub -l select=1:ncpus=1:mem=4gb:scratch_ssd=1gb

-System variables

-The most important system variables related to scratch are these:
+**System variables**

     SCRATCHDIR
         location of scratch directory